candidpartners/candid-labs-site/src/pages/products/index.md

     - image: /img/prioritize.png
       text: >-
-        Whether you want to focus your cloud migrations on cost reductions, data resiliency, or effects on business agility Volker allows you to develop multiple prioritization models based on business value and application complexity so that you can gain the right insight across all of the applications you need to migrate.
+        Whether you want to focus your cloud migrations on cost reductions, data resiliency, or effects on business agility %product% allows you to develop multiple prioritization models based on business value and application complexity so that you can gain the right insight across all of the applications you need to migrate.
     - image: /img/questions.png
       text: >
-        Understanding the applications that run in your organization is critical to moving them to the cloud.
-Volker comes with over 100 industry proven questions for understanding the specifics of your applications and allows you to customize those questions as well.
+        Understanding the applications that run in your organization is critical to moving them to the cloud. %product% comes with over 100 industry proven questions for understanding the specifics of your applications and allows you to customize those questions as well.
     - image: /img/map.png
       text: >
-        Understanding the IT assets that your organization has across all of your data centers is crucial to ensuring your applications will run effectively in the cloud.
-Volker offers the ability to map your existing server assets into geographic locations so that you can analyze latency dependencies between your existing data centers and your new cloud based operational regions.
+        Understanding the IT assets that your organization has across all of your data centers is crucial to ensuring your applications will run effectively in the cloud. %product% offers the ability to map your existing server assets into geographic locations so that you can analyze latency dependencies between your existing data centers and your new cloud based operational regions.